jordipons/musicnn/FAQs.md

 * **Which sampling rate, window and hop size were used to compute the log-mel spectrograms?** We compute the STFT of a downsampled signal at 16kHz, with a Hanning window of length 512 (50% overlap).
 We use 96 mel-bands, and we apply a logarithmic compression to it (`np.log10(10000·x + 1)`).

 * **I love this library!
-How can I send you money?** First, you will need to contact me1 [www.jordipons.me/about-me/](http://www.jordipons.me/about-me/)
+How can I send you money?** First, you will need to contact me! [www.jordipons.me/about-me/](http://www.jordipons.me/about-me/)

 # Are you using musicnn?
 If you are using it for academic works, please cite us: